 Our multi-modal course on teaching theory and practice is designed to accommodate the busy schedules of existing faculty members, sessional lecturers and post-doctoral fellows who want to further develop their teaching.
-This professional course runs from September to December; register early to secure a seat.
 This course is free of charge to U of S faculty members, sessionals and post-doctoral fellows.

 Through this course, we hope you will: